- (PDF version here)

-Martha Summa-Chadwick, DMA, has achieved a wide reputation as a performer of chamber and solo works for piano and also as an advocate of the use of music in therapy.
-She holds a Bachelor of Music degree from the Hartt School of Music, a Master of Music degree from the University of Tennessee at Chattanooga, and a Doctorate of Music Arts degree from the University of Kansas.
+- Martha Summa-Chadwick, DMA, has achieved a national reputation as a performer of chamber and solo works for piano and also as an advocate of the use of music in therapy.
+She holds a Bachelor of Music degree from the Hartt School of Music, a Master of Music degree from the University of Tennessee at Chattanooga, and a Doctor of Musical Arts degree from the University of Kansas.
 She has studied piano under the direction of Luiz de Moura Castro, Yakov Kasman, and Jack Winerock and has also completed both basic and advanced level training in certification for Neurologic Music Therapy from Colorado State University’s Center for Biomedical Research in Music.

 Dr. Summa-Chadwick has combined her passion of music and technology in her current role as founder and Executive Director of the 501c3 non-profit Music Therapy Gateway In Communications, Inc. (MTGIC.)
-The MTGIC organization is committed to advocate for the cause of music in therapy by 1) one-on-one sessions utilizing biomedical music techniques with those who have cognition, motor, or speech challenges; 2) dissemination of information regarding biomedical music techniques via lectures and concert/lectures or concert/workshops; and 3) creation of high-level software specifications designed to automate biomedical music techniques into software.
+The MTGIC organization is committed to advocate for the cause of music in therapy by 1.)
+One-on-one sessions utilizing biomedical music techniques with those who have cognition, motor, or speech challenges; 2.)
+Dissemination of information regarding biomedical music techniques via lectures and concert/lectures or concert/workshops; and 3.)
+Creation of high-level software specifications designed to automate biomedical music techniques into software.

 In 2012, she and MTGIC created the Chamber Music for Body and Soul project in order to advocate for the cause of music in therapy in both the concert hall and the lecture hall.
 The concert series features both solo and chamber programs that highlight the works of composers who had neural difficulties.
 In addition, forms of the dance are highlighted on these programs to lead the audience into the feel of moving to the music.